open-telemetry/opentelemetry-specification/specification/logs/event-api.md

 instances are returned.
 It is a user error to create `EventLogger`s with different `attributes` but the same identity.

-The term *identical* applied to `EventLogger`s describes instances where all identifying fields are equal.
-The term *distinct* applied to `EventLogger`s describes instances where at least one identifying field has a different value.

 The effect of associating a Schema URL with a `EventLogger` MUST be that the telemetry emitted using the `EventLogger` will be associated with the Schema URL, provided that the emitted data format is capable of representing such association.